Learn fascinating facts about your feet that illustrate a 'whole-body' approach to movement. Your wellness journey starts here!

 Feet have 26 bones and 33 joints.
 That is a lot of movement potential!
 It would be impossible to devise an exercise program for the feet that would move all those joints.
 Because joints need movement to be healthy, the foot depends on a surface that is varied (lumpy and bumpy).
 That's right, the ground we walk on can provide our feet with all the movement they need (provided we can access natural surfaces in shoes that don't prevent movement).

-2. Our feet reads the ground & relays info the brain
+2. Our feet read the ground and relays info to the brain

 There are 200,000 sensory nerves on the sole of the foot.
 Okay, that's a best guess scenario - but there are literally hundreds of thousands of them, and they provide a feedback role between the environment and the central nervous system.
 Removal of this information changes the way we use our muscles and our gait mechanics.
 Your feet are reading the ground and relaying info to your brain with every step.
 Wearing stiff soled shoes and walking on flat surfaces dulls this circuit and results in less skill.

 3. Muscles in your feet that aren't used much will atrophy and your feet can start to hurt